What is Invisalign?

 You have to commit to treatment with Invisalign and be willing to follow all treatment instructions.
 This mostly means taking care of your teeth normally, wearing your aligner for the proper amount each day, and switching to a new aligner on time—not trying to speed up your treatment by skipping aligners or wearing them for too short a time.

 The only way to know for sure whether you’re a candidate is to talk to an Invisalign dentist.
-Please call 509-368-7788 (Spokane) or 509-228-3998 (Spokane Valley) or email us to schedule your Invisalign evaluation.
+Please call 509-532-1111 (Spokane) or email us to schedule your Invisalign evaluation.

 Can I get Invisalign if I have braces now, or if I’ve had braces in the past?